ismvru/zbx-tmplt-pve/README.md

 You will see "Token ID" (example - `root@pam!monitoring`) and "Secret" (some UUID).
 Save "Secret" value, because you can't display it again!

-- Import template into Zabbix
+- Import template into Zabbix (XML for Zabbix < 5.4, YAML for Zabbix 5.4+)
 - Attach template to any server you want, and fill macroses (described below)

 ## Macroses